ZuBB/git-stash-error-demo/readme.md

 #### Note

-If we say `a` to whole file in STR at step #3, all also ends without glitch
+If we say `a` to whole file in STR at step #3, all also ends without a glitch